Lenovo Releases New Printer

 Adopting the drum toner separation design, users can replace the toner cartridge after the self-contained toner is used up, and the cost of single printing is as low as RMB0.066 (US$0.001).

 It is reported that the standard price of the original toner is RMB 99 (US$14), and it can print about 1,500 pages at 5% coverage.
-It also comes with random capacity toner, which can print about 1,000 pages at 5% coverage.
+It also comes with random capacity toner, printing about 1,000 pages at 5% coverage.

 In addition, the Z1 multifunctional printer also features functions that are helpful for parents to mentor children with homework.